Click to zoom

 - Update experiment plans and UTMs to detect AI-chat-driven shifts.

-- Revise privacy copy and consent flows.
+- Revise privacy copy and consent flows (answer "How to update consent copy for Meta AI personalization?").

 - Run sentiment tracking and alerting for potential user backlash.